- What is the FLSA?

 Q: Should I be paid for breaks or my lunch time?

 A: The federal FLSA does not require employers to provide meal or rest breaks.
 However, if an employer chooses to offer a break, it must be paid if it lasts for 20 minutes or less.
 Longer breaks need not be paid.
 However, employees are entitled to be paid for all time spent working, which includes time designated as a "break" if they have to work through it.
 So if you eat your lunch while working or during a work meeting, you must be paid for that time.

 Some states have laws requiring employers to provide employees with unpaid meal breaks if their shifts last a certain number of hours.
 And a small number of states, including California, require employers to give employees short paid rest breaks, usually of about ten to 15 minutes.
 In some states, you can receive a monetary penalty if your employer fails to give you the required breaks.
 Contact your state's labor department to find out whether you are entitled to breaks.

 Q: Should I be paid for the time I travel for work?

-- A: Any activity which an employee performs that benefits the employer is usually counted as work time.
-This included activities such as store meetings prior to opening, set-up and take-down of equipment or materials, or taking work home.
-Training is also counted as work time unless the training is held outside normal work times, completely voluntary, not directly related to his or her job and no work is performed during the time.
+A: Any activity an employee performs that benefits the employer is usually counted as work time.
+This includes activities such as staff meetings prior to opening, setting up and breaking down events, or work you do at home.
+Training also counts as work time unless the training is completely voluntary, held outside of normal work hours, not directly related to your job, and does not involve performing any work.